 In 2006, Fergie fulfilled a dream she had since her Wild Orchid days - making her own solo album.
 With The Dutchess, she reached the top of the charts with such hits as "London Bridge," "Glamorous" and "Big Girls Don't Cry."
 Fergie shows off her ability to handle diverse styles and moods on the recording, from emotional ballads to hip-hop infused dance tracks to songs with reggae-flavored undertones.

-Returning to acting roots, Fergie took on small roles in such films as Poseidon (2006) and Grindhouse (2007).
-She also appeared in the 2008 musical Nine with Daniel Day-Lewis, Penelope Cruz and Judi Dench.
+Returning to her acting roots, Fergie took on small roles in such films as Poseidon (2006) and Grindhouse (2007).
+She also appeared in the 2009 musical Nine with Daniel Day-Lewis, Penelope Cruz and Judi Dench.

 In January 2009, Fergie wed actor Josh Duhamel.
 The couple welcomed their first child together in August 2013.
 They named their son Axl Jack.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!